smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 SDL shall translate the parameters from `protected_parameters` in policy into `protected` array in `ParameterPermissions` within `OnPermissionsChange` message.

 This allows policy to configure protected parameters and un-protected parameters in the same RPC within a group.
 This may not be necessary.
-Similar to the WWW is moving from HTTP to HTTPS, we believe the trend for SDL is to move from un-encrypted messages to encrypted messages if security is a concern.
+Similar to the WWW is moving from HTTP to HTTPS, we believe the trend for the SDL is to move from un-encrypted messages to encrypted messages if security is a concern.
 If an app is able to encrypt a message, why it sends un-encrypted messages just for certain parameters.
 Because each application will have its own permissions.
 Application's permissions are an aggregation of all RPCs from the function groups that the app belongs to.
 OEM can carefully design function groups by putting parameters that need protection and parameters that do not need protection in separate groups, so that "protected_parameters" is not needed.
 In this way, the existing apps use the old existing function groups with RPCs that do not need protection.
 The new apps use new function groups with RPC protection needed.